 Balance Sheet & Cash Flow

-ABM Industries paid out a quarterly cash dividend of 18 cents per share, leading to $12 million of total dividend payout in the reported quarter.
-Additionally, the company’s board of directors approved a 2.8% dividend hike, raising the quarterly cash dividend to 18.5 cents per common share, payable on Feb 3, 2020 to stockholders of record on Jan 2, 2020.
-This marks the 215th consecutive quarterly cash dividend declared by the company.
+ABM Industries paid out a quarterly cash dividend of 18.5 cents per share, leading to $12.3 million of total dividend payout in the reported quarter.
+Additionally, the company’s board of directors announced a dividend hike of 2.7%, thereby raising the quarterly cash dividend to 19 cents.
+The raised dividend will be paid on Feb 1, 2021, to its shareholders of record as of Jan 7, 2021.
+This marked the 219th consecutive quarterly cash dividend declared by the company.

 Currently, ABM Industries carries a Zacks Rank #3 (Hold).